decentralized-identity/sidetree/docs/protocol.md

     {
       "id": "A string that begins with '#'.",
       "type": "Secp256k1VerificationKey2018 | RsaVerificationKey2018",
-      "publicKeyHex": "Only present if type is Secp256k1VerificationKey2018.", "publicKeyPem": "Only present if type RsaVerificationKey2018 is used."
+      "publicKeyHex": "Only present if type is Secp256k1VerificationKey2018, else any property can be used.", }
-    }
   ]
 }